PanPeryskop/SpotiToYt/README.md

 # SpotiToYt

 SpotiToYt is a Python application that tracks users spotify activity and creates youtube playlist based on your current activity.
-The application uses the Spotify API and YouTube Data API to search for songs on YouTube and create playlists.

 ## Resources used
 - Spotipy
 - Pytube
 - Google Auth OAuthlib
 - Google API Python Client

-## Features

-- Create a YouTube playlist based on a Spotify playlist
-- Search for songs on YouTube using Spotify track information
-- Add songs to the created YouTube playlist

 ## Before you install